That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 13. DeviantArt

-What’s interesting about DeviantArt is that it’s an art platform and social network rolled up into one.
+What’s interesting about DeviantArt is that it’s an art platform and social network rolled into one.

-Members can post and sell original art as well as fan art of favorite cartoon/literary characters.
+Members can post and sell original art as well as fan art of their favorite cartoon and literary characters.

 Go ahead and showcase your drawings and chat with like-minded artists, too.